The healing process requires compassion and support. At Cedar Crest Hospital & Residential Treatment Center, we have the

 Successful treatment of schizophrenia works to relieve the current symptoms you’re coping with, prevent future complications and psychotic breaks, and restore your ability to function at your highest possible level.
 You’ll learn strategies to cope with your symptoms and how to determine the triggers for a psychotic episode, and receive the medication management you’ll need to successfully lead a fulfilled, meaningful life.
 By taking you out of your normal environment, an inpatient program will allow you to focus upon what matters most – getting better.

-Cedar Crest Hospital, located on a sprawling campus in the foothills of the Smokey Mountains, has been providing mental health care to children, adults, older adults, and teenagers for over 25 years with a proven history of success.
+Cedar Crest, a schizophrenia treatment center in Belton, has been providing mental health care to children, adults, older adults, and teenagers for over 25 years with a proven history of success.
 We believe firmly that the best way to treat our clients is through a combination of various therapeutic techniques and compassionate care given by our multidisciplinary care team.
 Our treatment persists long after you’ve completed your care – we’re always available 24/7 to offer guidance and suggestions.
 At Cedar Crest, you’re home.

 When you come to us for help, we’ll first perform a variety of evaluations and examinations that will allow us to form a complete picture of your struggles.
 Our medical evaluation will allow us to diagnose any medical conditions you may be struggling with.
 Our psychiatric evaluation will determine the type of schizophrenia you have, the presence of addiction, and any co-occurring disorders.
 We’ll take the results of your examinations and work with you and your loved ones to create a plan of care for your stay with us.

 Medications are very important for people who have schizophrenia; there are two types of medications used in treatment of schizophrenia.
 Typical antipsychotics are the oldest of the antipsychotic medications and are successful in treating the psychotic symptoms of schizophrenia.
 Atypical antipsychotics are newer types of medications that are often first prescribed to manage schizophrenia as they have less side effects.
 Medication will be routinely assessed and adjusted as needed.